mahaguru24/project1-group5/README.md

 ### Space Weather
 #### Is there a relationship between UFO sightings and solar flare activity?
+When looking at the relationship between UFO sightings and solar flare activity, it showed that 34.2% of the times a sighting was reported a solar flare occured.

 ### Descriptions
 #### Which UFO shape is most commonly reported in UFO sightings?